mscook/SeqFindR/HELP.rst

                             Output the results to this location
       -p OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
                             Give all result files this prefix
-      --EXISTING_MATRIX     Use existing SeqFindR matrix (reformat the plot) [default = False]
+      --EXISTING_MATRIX     Use existing SeqFindr matrix (reformat the plot) [default = False]

     Figure options: